 Chatbots are already doing brands a favour in terms of providing real-time information to website and social media visitors.
 Chatbots provide visitors the information they need in a matter of seconds in a centralised location.
+As a marketing automation strategy, chatbots can up your customer service gaming.
 These also make the work easier for customer service teams, as it also gives them leeway, especially when visits happen outside the usual work hours.

 Chatbot integration will come in handy now and beyond next year.
 Think of chatbots as your website’s own “help desk” and as such, its primary task is to provide near-instant answers and feedbacks to your visitors’ inquiries.
 This is especially helpful if your customer service team isn’t available to answer.
 Chatbots ensure that visitors don’t navigate away from your website and brand.